 Throughout my conversation with Jeanie, I could sense how happy she was to have the chance to interact with Buddy.
 Even her regular caregiver mentioned how Jeanie brightens up after interacting with Buddy on Furbo.
 The moments she is interacting with Buddy not only make her laugh and smile but they also provide Jeanie comfort and peace.

-It might take a few tries to get your loved one comfortable with technology but the time and patience to teach them is worth it.
-Your elderly loved one will thank you for giving them the opportunity to connect.
+It might take a few tries to get your loved one comfortable with technology but the time and patience to teach them are worth it.
+Your elderly loved ones will thank you for giving them the opportunity to connect.
 During this difficult season, we might have to socially distant but we don’t have to socially isolate.